broadinstitute/juniper0/README.md

 After you have installed `juniper0`, ensure that the data are in the correct format and stored in the file structure that `juniper0` requires.
+The only *required* inputs are a metadata table and aligned sequences (either as one combined file or with each genome in a separate file).
+It is
-The only *required* input is an aligned FASTA file which contains the names and dates of sequences to be reconstructed.
-It is *strongly recommended* that iSNV data in the form of Variant Call Format (VCF) files also be included when available.
-There is also optional functionality to include contact tracing data when available.
+*strongly recommended* that iSNV data in the form of Variant Call Format (VCF) files also be included when available.

+### Metadata table

+The metadata table must contain a column named `sample` containing the sequence names to be reconstructed and a column named `date` containing the date of sample collection, in `YYYY-MM-DD` format.
+The names provided in the `sample` column must be substrings the sequence names if using a single aligned FASTA, or substrings of the file names if providing one FASTA per sequence.
+If VCF files are provided, the sequence names in the metadata table must be substrings of the corresponding VCF file names.

 ### Aligned FASTA

-The primary input that `juniper0` requires is a FASTA alignment of all the sequences you intend to reconstruct, **which must be named `aligned.fasta`**.
-It is critical that each of the sequences in this FASTA has been aligned to the same reference sequence and has been named as `>sequence_name|YYYY-MM-DD.` This date represents the date that will be used to reconstruct transmission between sequences; typically either the specimen collection date or the date of symptom onset, depending on the pathogen and availability of data.
+For consensus-level genomes, `juniper0` accepts either a single FASTA file which must be named `aligned.fasta`, or one FASTA file per genome.
+As mentioned above, each sequence name in the metadata table must appear as either a sequence name in `aligned.fasta` or as a file name for one of the per-individual FASTAs.
+It is critical that each of the sequences in this
+`aligned.fasta`, or each individual FASTA file, has been aligned to the same reference sequence.

-By default, this FASTA should be stored in a user-created directory named `input_data` which is inside of your current working directory in
+By default, all files should be stored in a user-created directory named `input_data` which is inside of your current working directory in
 R. For instance the following R code would set the working directory and create a sub-folder with the required name for a Mac user with profile